 We are rural, on the outskirts of a tiny hamlet.
 For those without a car, it's a 20 minute woodland walk to the town of Fivizzano.
 With advance notice/a driver's licence, you can use Juliet's old banger for short trips (over 25s only - sorry - Italian insurance).
 Otherwise, we will give you a lift to town and nearby train/bus stations when we can.

-Because Peter cannot walk far, our evenings are generally spent at home getting to know each other, playing games/quizzes, playing instruments, reading, watching films and binge-watching Netflix, usually covered in cats.
+Because of Covid and because Peter cannot walk far, our evenings are now generally spent at home getting to know each other, playing music/games/quizzes, reading, eating ice cream, watching films and binge-watching Netflix, usually covered in cats.
 So hopefully you'll like doing these things too.
 Or you can watch the bats, count the fireflies and find your own space.

 Weekends are all yours (YAY!).
 Time off for you also means precious time off for us.
 While you are welcome to flop here (helping with chores, just as you would at your place), and we will take you to a magical little waterfall and local events when possible, we love it when workawayers go off and have their own adventures.
 We can lend you guidebooks, maps, swimming towels and help with travel planning.
 Here are some great places to visit while you're here: